Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all courses.
+This endpoint retrieves all Courses.

 ### HTTP Request